Public Relations (Mad Men): Reception

-"Public Relations" first aired in the United States on July 25, 2010 on AMC.
+"Public Relations" first aired in the United States on July 25, 2010, on AMC.
 It was watched by 2.92 million viewers, and attained a 0.9 rating in the 18-49 demographic, according to Nielsen ratings.
 Total viewership increased 5% from the previous season premiere, "Out of Town", which was viewed by 2.76 million viewers.
 In contrast, ratings for "Public Relations" were constant to that of "Out of Town".
-Likewise, total viewership were significantly up from the previous episode, "Shut the Door.
+Likewise, total viewership was significantly up from the previous episode, "Shut the Door.
 Have a Seat", which attained 2.32 million viewers.

 The episode was critically acclaimed by television critics.
 Alessandra Stanley of The New York Times opined, "Those cues also hold out the promise that the coming season will once again pivot the story on the workplace.
 It’s where Mad Men started and where it was best.
 A fresh start at the rat race is just what the series needs."
 Eric Goldman of IGN gave the episode a nine out of ten, signifying an "amazing" rating.
 Goldman felt that it started the season on a strong note, writing, "It's a clever beat to start out with, leading into a strong premiere that quickly drops us into what can be described as Mad Men 2.0."
 Praise was also directed to the musical selection of the episode, which Goldman described as excellent.
 In concurrence, Keith Phipps of The A.V.
 Club gave the episode an 'A' grade, praising the character development of Don Draper and Peggy Olson.
 Expressing that she had more confidence, Phipps said of Peggy: "[She's] the person who's changed most notably over the last year.
 She drinks at work like the boys and [...] goes into a Don-like trance as she searches for inspiration.
 She bosses Joey around and tells him when he’s gone too far.
 And she’s not afraid to get creative to sell ham and wants credit for her idea, even if it encounters a minor disaster along the way.
 Most significantly, she’s standing up to Don at every turn now.
 He bullies her in front of her fiancé but hears about it later.
 And she provides a devastating mixture of admiration and chiding when she reminds Don that everyone at SCDP is there because of him and out of a desire to make him happy."
 Similarly, James Poniewozik of Time praised the performance of Elisabeth Moss, exclaiming that "she has come a long way."